 The menu showed a real understanding of flavors and textures – something especially important in plant-based cooking – which illustrates the depth of culinary knowledge within the collective.
 Their time spent working in the restaurant industry coupled with their own creative talents is the secret sauce to this new culinary endeavor.

 For dessert, Conyers offered vegan peanut butter cookies with sales going to the local chapter of “Food Not Bombs,” which Conyers helped start in Kansas City.
-The global movement is made up of volunteers that protest war, poverty, homelessness and food insecurity by making vegan meals from donated or surplus food and serving them free of charge to those in need.
+The global movement is made up of volunteers that protest war, poverty, housing insecurity and food insecurity by making vegan meals from donated or surplus food and serving them free of charge to those in need.

 The collective plans to work with many different nonprofit organizations, like Ben’s Friends, a group for those in the food and beverage industry who are struggling to stay sober.
 Together, the three founding members will decide – along with any other members who join them along the way – what organizations they plan to support.